exowanderer/SpitzerDeepLearningNetwork/README.md

 Spitzer Time Series Observations (TSO) have been riddled with complex mutlidimensional correlations over time.
 These correlations strongly interfere with exoplanet analysis and have inhibited the significant reproducibility for exoplanet observations (Ingalls et al 2017).

-Several important exoplanet research papers have been published that developed non-linear anlaysis methods to mitigate these correlated signals (Ballard et al 2010; Stevenson et al 2010; Fraine et al 2013; Lewis et al. 2013; Deming et al. 2015; Evens et al 2015; Morello et al. 2016; and Krick et al 2016).
+Several important exoplanet research papers have been published that developed non-linear anlaysis methods to mitigate these correlated signals (Ballard et al 2010; Stevenson et al 2010; Fraine et al 2013; Lewis et al. 2013; Deming et al. 2015; Evans et al 2015; Morello et al. 2016; and Krick et al 2016).
 For a full discussion of comparing these methods side-by-side, see Ingalls et al. 2016.

 The end result of these comparative analysis is that machine learning is a robust, but complicated method for interpreting and mitigating correlated noise signals.
 Ingalls+2016 particularly focused on reproducibility (real world data) and accuracy (synthetic data).
 This approach revealed that wavelet+ICA (independent component analysis) provided a dramatic improvement over other methods.
 Notebly, Gaussian Processes did not perfrom siginficanlty better than other methods, and failed at most reproducibility metrics.